Conformal Prediction-Based MPC for Stochastic Linear Systems: SIMULATION EXAMPLE

 \paragraph{Output Feedback SMPC}

-Lastly, the system is considered under additional measurement noise.
-An additional $M = 750$ measurement noise trajectories are used to find i.i.d. trajectory samples of the errors $\bar e(t), \hat e(t)$ under predefined gains for the state feedback $K$ and the observer gain $L$.
-We initialize the system and the observer at the same initial condition $\hat x(0) = x(0) = x_0$ and simulate the control loop for $n_\text{test} = 1000$ realizations of the noise trajectories over time.
+Lastly, output feedback under measurement noise drawn from a Laplace distribution is considered.
+An additional $M$ measurement noise trajectories are used to find i.i.d. samples of the errors $\bar e(t), \hat e(t)$ under the fixed observer gain $L$.
+The system and the observer share the same initial condition $\hat x(0) = x(0) = x_0$, and evolve in closed loop for $n_\text{test} = 10^3$ realizations of the noise trajectories over time.
 In \Cref{fig:nominal-trajectory}, the nominal trajectory computed at time $t = 0$ and the confidence regions are shown.
-Further, multiple realizations of the closed loop trajectory $x(t)$ are depicted in \Cref{fig:cl-trajectory}.
-The closed-loop chance constraint satisfaction is satisfied at 100\,\%, which is due to the regularization task: the system stays far from the constraints.
-Nevertheless, the confidence regions not excessively conservative: 93.7\,\% of the trajectories stay within the bound, compared to the desired 90\,\%.
-The scores for each time step are depicted in \Cref{fig:error-trajectory}.
+Further, multiple realizations of the closed-loop trajectory $x(t)$ are depicted in \Cref{fig:cl-trajectory}.
+Closed-loop satisfaction of \crefrange{eq:chance-constraints-x}{eq:chance-constraints-u} is 99\,\%, achieving the desired level at some conservatism due to the system tracking a point in the interior and not at the boundary. \Cref{fig:conformal-scores} depicts the empirical distribution of the conformal scores achieved by the realized trajectories, indicating that 92.3\,\% of newly drawn error trajectories are covered by the probabilistic bound, emphasizing the non-conservative nature of conformal prediction.